HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/getting_started/limitations.md

 - There is no WebSphere Application Server (WAS) Admin Console.
 You can use the Liberty Admin Center instead but this has limited functionality.
 - Open Liberty does not provide wsadmin scripting.
 - Configuration in resource environment providers earlier managed with WAS must be managed with the Helm chart.
-- There is no Configuration Engine or Configuration Wizard with DX Compose.
-All configuration must be done using the Helm chart.
+- There is no ConfigEngine or Configuration Wizard with DX Compose.
+All configuration must be done through the Helm chart.
 - A limited set of DXClient commands is supported.
 For more information, see [DXClient limitations](../../deploy_dx/manage/dxclient.md).

 ## Applications and extensions